-Google calls them a row of cards or a ViewPager.
+Google calls them a row of cards or a scrollable carousel.
 Apple calls it a Sectioned Content Row.
 To keep it simple, I'm calling it a "scroll row".

 Basic Anatomy of a Scroll Row

 - a horizontal list of modules.

 - an indicator signalling more content is off-screen.

 See the Pen scroll row by mattjqueen (@mattjqueen) on CodePen.

 A scroll row is not a carousel.
 The carousel pattern:

 - Shows you a single thing at a time while hinting at more

 - Commonly auto scrolls to the next item in the carousel list

 - loops continuously back to the first item in the list (vs. scroll rows that should end)